arinaruck/DLA-2020/hw3/README.md

 If you wand to use the pretrained model, you can load it from checkpoint.pt To see how the model performes on your audio fork the repo and do python run your_filepath model_checkpoint_path

+You can look into the code with some examples in dla_hw3.ipynb